CMPT 361 - Introduction to Visual Computing

 The images you stitch together have to be different photographs of the same scene.
 You can not crop an image in different places to stitch them back together.

-If you’d like to implement Part 5 for bonus points, at least two of your 3 image sets should contain 4 images to be stitched together.
+For Part 5, at least two of your 3 image sets should contain 4 images to be stitched together.

 You can download the first example set from here: S1-im1.png, S1-im2.png